TonaDaphin/Pearl-Reads/README.md

 # Pearl Reads

-An Android app for reading and uploading novels or books
+An Android app for finding bookstores with their location and ratings

 ### Prerequisites